Need Some Help? The Basics Recipes! Vegan Nutrition Behind The Scenes

 Cranberry Helpful Hints

 Figs should have a very faint delectable sweet aroma.
 If they smell sour, they likely are.
 You can allow figs to sit out on your counter to ripen for a day.
 Once ripened, fresh figs should be kept tightly covered in the fridge and enjoyed within 2 days.
-Dried figs should also be kept tightly covered in your cupboard and used within a few months; any longer and they become very dry ad brittle.
+Dried figs should also be kept tightly covered in your cupboard and used within a few months; any longer and they become very dry and brittle.

 How To Clean Figs